unisi-tech/unisi/README.md

 proxy.close()
 ```

-### Monitoring ###
+### Monitoring

-Activation: froze_time = max_freeze_time  in config.py
+Activation: `freeze_time = max_freeze_time` in config.py
 The system monitor tracks current tasks and their execution time.
-If a task takes longer than  max_freeze_time time in seconds, the monitor writes a message in the log about the state of the system queue and the execution or waiting time of each session in the queue, and information about the event that triggered it.
-This allows you to uniquely identify the handler in your code and take action to correct the problem.
+If a task takes longer than `max_freeze_time` seconds, the monitor writes a message in the log about the state of the system queue, the execution or waiting time of each session, and the event that triggered it.
+This lets you identify the offending handler and take corrective action.

-### Profiling ###
+### Profiling

-Activation: profile = max_execution_time  in config.py
+Activation: `profile = max_execution_time` in config.py
 The system tracks current tasks and their execution time.
-If a task takes longer than  profile time in seconds, the system writes a message in the log about the task, the execution time and information about the event that triggered it.
-This allows you to uniquely identify the handler in your code and take action to correct the problem.
+If a task takes longer than `max_execution_time` seconds, the system logs the task, its execution time, and the triggering event.
+This lets you identify the offending handler and take corrective action.

-### Database interactions ###
+### Database interactions
 Programming database interactions usually requests knowledge of concrete DBMS, specific of its language, programming and administrative details, and a lot of time for setting and programming.
 UNISI automates all DBMS operations and a regular programmer or user event does not need to know how exactly the system gets and updates the program data.
 UNISI hides complexity of DBMS programming under inherited-from-list objects that project operations on its data into DBMS.
 UNISI database operates with named tables based on SQLite (zero-dependency, high performance, WAL mode).
 The only difference between temporal data and persistent data is that the latter has an ID property, which serves as its system name.
 UNISI supports smart schema migrations that automatically detect field changes and offer interactive data migration options.
 A link to another persistent table can be established using the 'link' option.
 This can be set as:
 - A table variable.
-- A tuple containing a table variable and link properties (name to type dictionary).
+- A list containing a table variable and link properties (name to type dictionary).
-- A tuple containing a table variable, link properties, and the index name in the database.
+- A list containing a table variable, link properties, and the index name in the database.

 UNISI synchronizes all database changes between users, allowing them to see real-time updates made by others on persistent units.

-Link properties are defined as a dictionary, where the keys are property names and the values are property values.
-These values are necessary for type detection.
+Link properties are defined as a dictionary mapping property names to their Python types (used for SQLite type detection).
-UNISI supports now the following data types for persistent tables and links:
+UNISI supports the following data types for persistent tables and links:
-- Boolean (bool)
+- `bool` — Boolean
-- Integer (int)
+- `int` — Integer
-- Float (float)
+- `float` — Float
-- String (str)
+- `str` — String
-- Datetime
+- `datetime` — Timestamp
-- Date
+- `date` — Date
-- Bytes
+- `bytes` — Blob (excluded from search)
-Table options multimode = True and value define relation type 1 -> 1 if equals None or 1 -> many if equals [].
+- `list` / `dict` — JSON (excluded from search)
-UNISI uses SQLite as its exclusive database backend — zero-dependency, high speed, WAL mode, and native SQL-injection protection via parameterised queries.
+- `Decimal`, `uuid.UUID` — stored as strings

-For using the functionality db_path  in config.py has to be defined as a path to the database file, or set the UNISI_DB_PATH environment variable.
+For using the functionality, `db_path` in config.py has to be defined as a path to the database file, or set the UNISI_DB_PATH environment variable.

-### LLM-RAG interactions ###
+### LLM-RAG interactions
 UNISI supports LLM-RAG transparent interactions without the need of programming prompts and LLM details.
 Screen data contains all required data for processing queries to LLM and decode a result.
 A user has to define only what data from LLM is required by setting ‘llm’ parameter in Unit constructor.
 All other jobs are automated by UNISI.
 Possible to set a LLM  temperature if required.
 By default it is 0.
 temperature  = 0.2
 For using the service define llm in config.py:
 llm = provider, model_name
-Where provider can be ‘host’ for local or deployed custom models using LM Studio, Ollama or LLVM.
+Where provider can be ‘host’ for local or deployed custom models using LM Studio, Ollama, or LlamaCpp.
 The other support providers are ‘google’ (== ‘gemini’), ‘openai’, ‘groq’ .
 They require setting some of API key in system variables:
 ```export GROQ_API_KEY=’my_groq_key’
 export GOOGLE_API_KEY=’my_google_key’
 export OPENAI_API_KEY=’my_open_key’
 ```
-Any Unit except Button can be calculated using llm parameter in constructor, which can be True for automatic context evaluation and an enumeration of units, which are required for its calculation.
+Any Unit except Button can be calculated using llm parameter in constructor, which can be `True` for automatic context evaluation, or a list of Unit objects whose values are required for the calculation.
 Unisi automatically calculates such unit value when its context is changed and its value is empty.
 For table fields in rows ‘llm’ can be True for automatic context evaluation or enumeration of units and field names for tables which are required for its calculation.
-Example https://github.com/unisi-tech/unisi/blob/main/tests/llm/screens/main.py where Date of birth and Occupation are calculated by a person name.
+Example: [tests/llm/screens/main.py](https://github.com/unisi-tech/unisi/blob/main/tests/llm/screens/main.py) — Date of birth and Occupation are calculated from a person's name.

-### Voice interaction. ###
+### Voice interaction
 This functionality allows users to interact with a user interface using voice commands instead of fingers or a mouse.
 It facilitates voice interaction with a graphical user interface composed of various Units.
 It recognizes spoken words, interprets them as commands or element selections, and performs corresponding actions.
 The system supports various modes of interaction, including text input, number input, element selection, screen navigation, and command execution.
 The user speaks commands or element names.
 The module recognizes words and updates the Mate block, which exposes the state of the module and what it expects to listen.

-#### Modes. ####
+#### Modes
 Select Mode (Default): The user can select an interactive element or switch to another mode (e.g., "screen" to change a current screen).
 Text Mode: Activated when a text input element is selected.
 The user can dictate text, and use commands like "left," "right," "backspace," "delete," "space," "undo," and "clean."